Good communication skills are essential in almost every industry today.

-Communication Students majors receive personal attention from the faculty.
+Communication Studies majors receive personal attention from the faculty.
 Class sizes are small with full-time instructors who get to know their students.
-Faculty mentor and assist the students with research and other projects outside of class.
+Faculty mentors and assist the students with research and other projects outside of class.
 EIU Communication Studies majors build relationships with faculty that last long after they graduate from Eastern.

 EIU Communication Studies majors have many opportunities to be engaged in activities outside the classroom that enhance their learning.
-Students can join a student organization, work at WEIU-TV or WEIU-FM, participate in the annual Communication Day or Broadcast Job Fair, study abroad, or join the EIU Speech Team.
+Students can join a student organization, work at WEIU-TV or WEIU-FM, participate in the departmental honors program, study abroad, or join the EIU Speech Team.

-Eastern Communication Studies graduates have a long history of success in a variety of fields.
-The placement rates for new graduates are at or above the national average with an average starting salary of $39,000.
-Our graduates go on to careers in a wide variety of areas, including broadcasting, multimedia design, public relations, management, sales, and human resources.
-Graduates who are interested in further study can go on to Graduate School, including Eastern's Master of Arts program in Communication Studies.
+EIU Communication Studies graduates have a long history of success in a variety of fields.
+The placement rates for new graduates are at or above the national average.
+Our graduates go on to careers in a wide variety of areas, including multimedia design, management, sales, and human resources.

 Rich has been recognized for teaching excellence by the Illinois Communication and Theatre Association, Eastern Illinois University, and the Rocky Mountain Communication Association.
 His philosophy of education is guided by the notion that the classroom is an entree to critical thinking, which prepares students to be engaged citizens who work for the public good.